verhas/jamal/README.md

 {hello My Dear}
 ```

-The macro `JShell` defines the method.
+The macro `JShell` defines the method `hello()`.
-The macro `script` defines a script macro that has one argument.
+The macro `script` is a script macro that has one argument.
 Note that this argument is also the name of the global variable `world`.
+This global variable is used in the JShell snippet defined above but this is not an argument to the method.
 When we use the line

 ```